ComplianceAsCode/content/docs/manual/developer/06_contributing_with_content.md

     The severity of the rule can be overridden by a profile with `refine-rule` selector. \* `platform`: Defines applicability of a rule.
-For example, if a rule is not applicable to containers, this should be set to `machine`, which means it will be evaluated only if the targeted scan environment is either bare-metal or virtual machine.
+It is specified as a list of platforms.
+For example, if a rule is not applicable to containers, the list should contain the item `machine`, which means it will be evaluated only if the targeted scan environment is either bare-metal or virtual
+    machine.
 Also, it can restrict applicability on higher software layers.
 By setting to `shadow-utils`, the rule will have its applicability restricted to only environments which have